emergencyindex/emergencyindex.com/README.md

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling writing.
+Markdown is a lightweight and easy-to-use syntax for styling text.
 It includes conventions for

 ```markdown
 Syntax highlighted code block